-The good news is that we have been helping people for more than 12 years with their life insurance coverage and placed over 4k policies inforce and have a unique knowledge of the underwriting guidelines as well as have access to software to filter the best carrier for specific underwriting profile.
+The good news is that we have been helping people for more than 12 years with their life insurance coverage and placed thousands policies inforce and have a unique knowledge of the underwriting guidelines as well as have access to software to filter the best carrier for specific underwriting profile.

 Let’s take a look at some of the most common health and lifestyle factors that affect life insurance underwriting.

 Atrial fibrillation (Afib)